Perpendicular and Parallel Phase Separation in Two Species Driven Diffusive Lattice Gases

 \subsection{Overview and phase Diagram}

-Fig.~\ref{fig:ConfigurationMIPS} shows a time series of four configurations from the ELD model starting from a disordered initial condition: the system enters the parallel state that was sketched in Fig.~\ref{fig:SchematicPT}(c).
+Fig.~\ref{fig:ConfigurationMIPS}(a) shows a time series of four configurations from the ELD model starting from a disordered initial condition: the system enters the parallel state that was sketched in Fig.~\ref{fig:SchematicPT}(c).
+The phase separation can be seen from the steady-state density profiles of particles and charges in Fig.~\ref{fig:ConfigurationMIPS}(b), computed as in Sec.~\ref{sec:recen}.
+The domains of red and blue particles are well-defined, but there are significant fluctuations when the domains are disrupted by particles of the minority phase.
 Fig.~\ref{fig:PhaseDiagramMIPS} shows the phase diagram for this model.
 Note that the vertical axis is the field $E$ and not the scaled field ${\cal E}$, in contrast to the corresponding Fig.~\ref{fig:PhaseDiagramSHZ} for the SHZ model.
 In addition, parameter $\alpha$ is used as the horizontal axis, while we fix the density at the representative value $\rho=0.8$, similarly, $\gamma=0.1$.
 We run long simulations of $\tau=4\times 10^7$, and we discard the first half of the trajectory to ensure convergence to the steady state.
 The methods used to identify the phase boundaries are described in Sec~\ref{sec:eld-dis-perp} and \ref{sec:eld-perp-para}.

 We observe that the ELD model exhibits both parallel and perpendicular states.
 The transition from disordered state to perpendicular state occurs for $E=O(1/L)$ as in the SHZ model.
 The parallel state is observed for much larger $E$, of order unity.
 (While we have not shown results for the SHZ model with very large $E$, that model only depends on $E$ through the factor ${\rm e}^{-E}$; once that quantity is close to zero, further increases in $E$ have little effect.)
 The ELD phase diagram shows a large region of uncertainty, between the parallel and perpendicular phases.
 This is due to strong finite-size effects that occur close to the transition, associated with different kinds of phase separation.
 The resulting ``zig-zag'' states are discussed in Sec.~\ref{sec:eld-perp-para} below.